aws-powertools/powertools-lambda-java/docs/utilities/parameters.md

     ```java
         ssmProvider
-          .defaultMaxAge(10, SECONDS)     // will set 10 seconds as the default cache TTL
           .withMaxAge(1, MINUTES)         // will set the cache TTL for this value at 1 minute
           .withTransformation(json)       // json is a static import from Transformer.json
           .withDecryption()               // enable decryption of the parameter value